How the Israeli-Hamas war affects financial investments

 BCA Research, a global investment strategy firm, wagers the answer lies in oil and defence-related investment.

-The reason, their research shows, is that the war between Israel and Hamas is likely to spill over from Gaza’s borders in the next 12 months, prompting a significant oil shock - a forecast that seems ever more possible following reports that the US military struck Iran-backed militias in Syria, in a self-proclaimed act of self-defence.
+The reason, their research shows, is that the war between Israel and Hamas is likely to spill over from Gaza’s borders, prompting a significant oil shock - a forecast that seems ever more possible following reports that the US military struck Iran-backed militias in Syria, in a self-proclaimed act of self-defence.

-BCA Research has put the probability of the conflict drawing in Hezbollah and other militant groups in Lebanon and Syria at 45%.
+BCA Research has put the probability of the conflict drawing in Hezbollah and other militant groups in Lebanon and Syria at 45% by mid-October.

+Indeed, on Monday morning, the Israeli Defense Forces confirmed that they had struck targets in Syria and Lebanon, in what it called a “response to launches from those areas into Israel”.

-Matt Gertken, chief geopolitical strategist at the firm, said that there’s a significant risk that the fighting will extend to bring Iran openly into the fray too, even if it’s unlikely on balance.
+Matt Gertken, chief geopolitical strategist at BCA Research, said that there’s even a significant risk that the fighting will extend to bring Iran openly into the fray too, even if it’s unlikely on balance.

 “The United States does not want a full-scale confrontation with Iran.
 They don't want to interrupt the oil flow,” he said.
 “The Iranians also share an interest with the US.
 But it's still at a one-third probability.
 It's still a very high risk for the global economy.”